katydecorah/katydecorah.github.io/code/_posts/2014-01-01-z-index-and-transform.md

 ## Preserve the stacking order on transform

-Prior to this project, I noticed issues in preserving the stacking order, `z-index`, of elements once a `transform` is introduced.
+Before this project, I noticed issues in preserving the stacking order, `z-index`, of elements once a `transform` is introduced.
 Until now, I didn't know how to remedy it, so I avoided it.

 Once I added `transform` to the main element, the pseudo elements appeared to disregard the `z-index: -1` rule and sat on top of the main element.